All Products

 Listener Port

 Enter the port on which the ALB instance listens.
 The ALB instance listens on the port and forwards requests to backend servers.
-443 is entered in this example.
+In this example, port 443 is used.
 In most cases, port 80 is used for HTTP and port 443 is used for HTTPS.

 Valid values: 1 to 65535.